orstavik/JoiComponents/book/chapter8_routing/chapter8a_router/Pattern1_controlFreak.md

 The control-freak is born.
 As a grudge.
 A grudge is the only thing that will help you to *never, ever loose your mittens again*.

-> Home assignment: Think back.
+> Homework: Think back.
 When was the last time you left something important behind?
 > What other personal conflicts and emotional factors might have clouded your mind causing you to do so?

 ## Think ahead, or live in the moment?